Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: Simulation Results

-We start by investigating the EE performance of the system with respect to radar metrics in detection and tracking modes.
-Fig.~\ref{fig:pdvsee} shows the EE performance with respect to average detection probability for $b=\lbrace{4, 8\rbrace}$, $P_{F}=10^{-7}$, and $SR>10$ b/s/Hz under perfect and imperfect CSIT.
-We study the detection performance for a single target and the reference covariance matrix is set as $\mathbf{I}_{N_{t}}$.
-The curves shown in Fig.~\ref{fig:pdvsee} are obtained by running simulations for $\tau=\lbrace{1, 1.5, \ldots, 8\rbrace}$ and $R_{th}=1$ b/s/Hz, and picking the best performance points that satisfy $SR>10$ b/s/Hz.
-For a better convergence performance, the covariance matrix distance constraint \eqref{eqn:radar} is modified to consider the distance only between the diagonal elements of the designed and reference covariance matrices due to the sparse nature of the reference matrix.
+$\forall n \in \{1, 2, \ldots, N_{t}\}$ and $\forall l \in \mathcal{L}$ to initialize all precoders \cite{zhao_2021}.
+The second method uses Zero-Forcing (ZF) precoders to initialize precoders for the private streams and the left-most eigenvector of the channel matrix to initialize precoders for the common stream.
+We consider equal power allocation among the initial precoders for the private streams and perform simulations by allocating $0.5$ and $0.7$ of the total power to the precoder for the common stream.
 The CSIT error vector in \eqref{eqn:error_model} is assumed to have i.i.d. complex Gaussian elements of unit variance.
 The figures also show the number of active transmit antennas to achieve the demonstrated performance for each scheme.
 One can immediately observe that RSMA achieves a higher EE than SDMA for all considered scenarios.
 RSMA satisfies the communications and radar performance metric constraints with fewer number of active antennas, resulting in a higher EE with both perfect and imperfect CSIT.
-The capability of RSMA to activate fewer antennas than SDMA stems from its higher degrees of freedom in design space due to the additional common stream and its improved sum-rate performance under interference.
+The capability of RSMA to activate fewer antennas than SDMA stems from its higher degrees of freedom in design space due to the additional common stream and its improved SR performance under interference.

 Comparing the performance with different numbers of quantization bits, one can notice that EE decreases when the $b$ is increased from $4$ to $8$.
-Although the sum-rate achieved with $b=8$ is higher due to lower quantization noise and higher multiplicative quantization gain $\delta$, the power consumption is also higher, resulting in a lower EE than that of $b=4$.
+Although the SR achieved with $b=8$ is higher due to lower quantization noise and higher multiplicative quantization gain $\delta$, the power consumption is also higher, resulting in a lower EE than that of $b=4$.